YuliWanghust/RFO_Bench/README.md

 /path/#####.jpg,0.15
 ...
 ```
-where each line corresponds to the prediciton result of one image.
-The first column is the image path, the second column is the predicted probability, ranging from 0 to 1, indicating whether this image has foregin objects or not.
+where each line corresponds to the prediction result of one image.
+The first column is the image path, the second column is the predicted probability, ranging from 0 to 1, indicating whether this image has foreign objects or not.

-We use AUC to evaluate the algorithm performance of classifying whether each given chest X-ray has foreign objects presented or not.
+We use AUC to evaluate the algorithm's performance of classifying whether each given chest X-ray has foreign objects present or not.
 AUC is commonly used to evaluate binary classification in medical imaging challenges.
 For example, the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) competition for chest X-ray classification, and the classification task within [CAMELYON16](https://camelyon16.grand-challenge.org/Evaluation/) challenge for whole slide imaging classification.
-We believe AUC is adequate enough to measure the performance of the classification task of our challenge, especially given our positive and negative data is balanced.
+We believe AUC is adequate enough to measure the performance of the classification task of our challenge, especially given that our positive and negative data is balanced.

 ### Localization
 For the test dataset, each algorithm is required to generate a `prediction_localization.csv` file in the format below: